Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Experiments

-However, the superior SHD results are mainly attributable to another reason: Quasi-HC's capability to modify prior errors to correct priors.
-The prior errors detected by Quasi-HC are either reversed or deleted according to a certain strategy.
+The experimental results in Table \ref{table4} show that the SHD of the test cases of almost all other methods increases due to the impact of prior errors, while HC-QC shows the least increase.
+A particularly interesting point is that even when the set of priors contains only prior errors, HC-QC can yield smaller SHD results than those without priors in some specific cases, which may be surprising.
+The superior SHD results are mainly attributable to HC-QC's capability to modify prior errors to correct priors.
+The prior errors detected by HC-QC are either reversed or deleted according to a certain strategy.
 If prior errors are deemed to be removed, this is equivalent to reducing the number of prior errors, thus bringing the result closer to the state without adding prior errors.
 If the detected prior error is a reversed direct prior and is judged to be reversed, then it is equivalent to obtaining a correct prior.
-Similarly, if the prior error to be reversed is a reversed indirect prior, it is equivalent to adding an indirect prior for causal structure learning.
+Similarly, if the prior error to be reversed is a reversed indirect prior, it is equivalent to adding an indirect prior for CSL.
 This action is also advantageous based on the property of indirect priors.
 Therefore, the proposed method may perform better even when the prior error comprises a large proportion of the priors set.

+In some special cases, prior errors are less harmful, such as MMHC's results on INSURANCE.
+The reason pertains to the reversed direct prior, which, as a prior, enforces the establishment of relationships between nodes so that some edges not found are counted as reverse edges.
+This reason applies to all methods.
+For instance, it can be observed that for PC or MMHC, the number of missing edges may decrease after adding prior errors.
+However, rather than expecting this phenomenon to occur, it is better to use QC-based method that is more resilient to prior errors.